Due to Government legislation:

-The fast-paced nature of school life can mean if a student is absent for a period of time it can have a significant effect on the rate of future learning.
+The fast-paced nature of school life can mean if a pupil is absent for a period of time it can have a significant effect on the rate of future learning.

-This is particularly true at the start of a term when much information and introductions to courses and GCSEs are shared with students.
-Absence at these times can affect the rate of progress, leading to a period of catching up which affects future potential.
+This is particularly true at the start of a term when much information and introductions to courses and GCSEs are shared with pupils.
+Absence at any time of the year can affect the rate of progress, leading to a period of catching up which affects future potential.

-With this in mind, it is exceedingly important that students do not take time out of school if it is at all possible, as it may affect final exam grades if they miss significant periods in their exam process.Improving Attendance
+With this in mind, it is exceedingly important that pupils do not take time out of school if it is at all possible, as it may affect final exam grades.

 Does attendance affect your chances of achieving 5 good GCSEs?